-We are open 7:30 am to 5:30 pm.
+We are open 7:30 am to 4:45 pm.
 Breakfast is provided between 7:30 and 8:30 am.
-If you plan to drop off after the breakfast time-frame, please ensure to feed your child breakfast prior to drop off.
+Please drop off your child no later than 8:00 am if you would like them to eat breakfast with us.
+If you plan to drop off after 8:00 pm, please ensure to feed your child breakfast prior to drop off.
 We do not offer evening or weekend care.

 Our goal is to always have 6 kids in our dayhome at one time.
 As the current status of kids changes on a regular basis, please ask me how many kids we currently have registered in the program.